vladimir-cucu/esp-ps5-server-lite/README.md

 - SSID: `PS5_WEB_AP`
 - Password: `password`

-### Accessing the Exploit Page
+### Accessing the Exploit Page from User's Guide

-The exploit is served at `http://10.1.1.1/index.html`.

-To access the exploit page for the first time, from your PS5 console's home screen, go to **Settings > User's Guide, Health and Safety, and Other Information**.
+You will need to use `v1.10` of the precompiled `.bin` file.
+Starting from `v1.11`, the User's Guide won't redirect to the exploit page.
+This is because an additional DNS Server and HTTPS Server is required for this feature to work, which makes the ESP8266 slow to provide the initial connection to your PS5 and the WiFi has connection issues when using an FTP server.

-After successfully jailbreaking your PS5, you can install the [ESP Host FPKG](https://www.mediafire.com/file/w4e6hiuwfoj8dnb/esphost.zip) to open the cached exploit page for offline use in the future.
+I recommend you download and install [ESP Host FPKG](https://www.mediafire.com/file/w4e6hiuwfoj8dnb/esphost.zip) after successfully jailbreaking your console.
+Use it to open the cached exploit page in the future.
+All precompiled `.bin` files work with ESP Host FKPG.

+### Accessing the Exploit Page from ESP Host FPKG

+The exploit is served at `http://10.1.1.1/index.html`, thus, you can use [ESP Host FPKG](https://www.mediafire.com/file/w4e6hiuwfoj8dnb/esphost.zip) to open the cached explotit page.

 ### Flashing Ready-To-Use `.bin` File